MartenVijn/mywebsite/content/Heart.md

 Fine and sensitive and connected to a great love for humans, the world and the universe.

-Andi, having said that, the exploration just has started.
+And, having said that, the exploration just has started.

 I love the be at the beginning of things.....